 Inhumanity often hides behind the law.
 It wraps itself in a comforting blanket of bland legal language, and hopes no one will notice it’s there.

-The recent resurgence of Solomon Northup’s 1853 narrative Twelve Years a Slave, fueled by the release of the popular movie of the same name, has brought Americans once again face to face with the insidious qualities of “our peculiar institution.”
-Born free in New York, Northup was lured south to Washington, DC, kidnapped, and sold into slavery in Louisiana.
+Solomon Northup’s 1853 narrative Twelve Years a Slave, and the popular movie of the same name, brings to light the insidious qualities of the institution of slavery in American history.
+Born free in New York, Northup was lured south to Washington, D.C., kidnapped, and sold into slavery in Louisiana.
 He eventually regained his freedom after extraordinary measures, but after lengthy legal proceedings, he was unable to bring his kidnappers to account.
-A black man could not testify against a white man in Washington, and the New York courts failed to prosecute them.
+A Black man could not testify against a White man in Washington, and the New York courts failed to prosecute them.

-Perhaps his tale might be easier to bear if it were an isolated incident.
-And yet, his story is just the tip of a horrifying iceberg.
-Thousands of free born men, women and children suffered the same fate in the four score years between the end of the American Revolution and the Civil War.
+Northup’s story is just the tip of a horrifying iceberg.
+Thousands of freeborn men, women, and children suffered the same fate in the four score years between the end of the American Revolution and the American Civil War.

-Two former members of Constitution’s crew faced the same ordeal, but their stories had even less satisfactory resolutions.
+Two former members of USS Constitution’s crew faced the same ordeal, but the resolutions to their stories are still a mystery.

-With several years of sailing experience under his belt, Debias joined the merchant fleet.
-In 1821, he enlisted in the Navy again, and once again sailed in Constitution, this time to the Mediterranean Sea.
-He returned to the U.S. in 1824 and reentered the merchant service.
-In 1838, he left his ship in Mobile, Alabama.
-We don’t know his motivations for leaving the docks.
-Surely he must have known the dangers facing a free person of color in the south.
+Now with several years of sailing experience under his belt, Debias joined the merchant fleet.
+In 1821, he enlisted in the U.S. Navy again, and once again sailed aboard Constitution, this time to the Mediterranean Sea.2 He returned to the U.S. in 1824 and reentered the merchant service.

 Jackson was discharged from the ship in July 1828 and returned to Washington.
 “Shortly after he was clandestinely, forcibly, and fraudulently sent to New Orleans by the said lieutenant Delany…and sold as a slave.”
-Such a duplicitous act hardly seems worthy of a man praised by Congress for his “conspicuous gallantry and untiring energy and devotion,” but such was the reality of the situation.
 In a desperate bid to secure his freedom, Jackson sent a letter to the Secretary of the Navy in 1835 requesting verification of his naval service.
 As in Debias’s case, the Secretary obliged, but the documentation was not sufficient to secure his release.5

 How could a man fight a system where all the cards were stacked against him?
 Sold into slavery by the very person he served, denied the dignity of a veteran, and converted into private property by a court system that could only see the color of his skin, Henry Jackson slips out of history after that final ruling.
-We like to think he escaped and made his way home, but it is likely he perished in the cane fields of Louisiana.
+Like Debias, the rest of his story is incomplete.

 Research Historian, USS Constitution Museum